Becoming a freelance photographer is a great way to turn your passion into your business.

 How to Become a Freelance Photographer: 10 Tips

-Browse any photography forum, and the same question keeps popping up: How do I become a freelance photographer with no experience?
+Browse any online photography forum, and the same question keeps popping up: How do I become a freelance photographer with no experience?

 1. Do some market research